Affirmative Action vs. Affirmative Information: Results

-The choice of cutoff depends on the lender's relative valuation of false positive and false negative classifications.
-In a setting where false negatives are more costly, the cutoff will be lower, and in a setting where false positives are more costly, the cutoff will be higher \cite{reich2020possibility}.
-We call low-cutoff settings ``lemon-dropping markets" and high-cutoff settings ``cherry-picking markets," following the terminology in \cite{bartovs2016attention}.
+Suppose that the lender observes $S_g$ and accepts all applicants that have $S_g$ above a cutoff of her choosing.
+The choice of cutoff depends on her relative valuation of false positive and false negative classifications.
+In a setting where false negatives are more costly, the cutoff will be lower, and in a setting where false positives are more costly, the cutoff will be higher.
+We call low-cutoff settings ``lemon-dropping markets" and high-cutoff settings ``cherry-picking markets," as in \citet{bartovs2016attention}.

-As the scores guide the decision-maker's classifications, we can abstract away from the data underlying them.
-Our model will be seen to reframe the canonical Aigner and Cain (1977) model for statistical discrimination \cite{aigner1977statistical}, treating the risk score as a ``signal" that a decision-maker receives about an applicants' ability.
-At the end of the section, we clarify how our model compares to the original in Aigner and Cain (1977).

-We now can express an applicant's repayment ability as a sum of two parts, the signal $S $ estimated with available data, and an unobservable error $\varepsilon$.
-For a member of group $G$ we write